 Question 21 gathers information on the number of trips per day and will help researchers understand the magnitude of participants/customers in the area, as well as the percentage of business that is dedicated to wildlife viewing, as opposed to other services.

-Question 22 should be answered only if the person responding has been in the guided wildlife tour industry for 10 years or more.
+Question 22 should be answered only if the person responding has been in the guided wildlife tour industry for 10 years or mre.

 22. In your opinion, on a scale of 1 to 5, how has the quality of the guided wildlife tour industry changed in the last 10 years?